philrz/super/docs/language/functions/grok.md

 that these have their own
 [differences and limitations](https://github.com/cjslack/grok-debugger).
-If you devise a working Grok config in such a tool be sure to incrementally test it with SuperPipe's `grok`.
+If you devise a working Grok config in such a tool be sure to incrementally test it with SuperSQL's `grok`.
 Be mindful of necessary adjustments such as those described [above](#comparison-to-other-implementations) and in the [examples](#examples).

 ### Need Help?